wccalvin/blog/content/about/index.md

 After a while, I started learning [python](https://www.python.org/), building some useful things with it.

-I spend most of my time writing Python, JS, and SQL at my job.
+I spend most of my time writing Python, JS, and SQL.

+## WEBlog

+The intent of this blog is to share what I learn for my future self and others.
+The topics mostly revolve around programming, books and productivity.